itamarst/precalculate/README.md

-# precalculate
+# Precalculate: Faster access to expensive-to-create objects

-Precalculate expensive operations in a thread pool, for fater access
+Create expensive objects in a thread pool in advance, for faster access.